typpos/fractorium/Data/BuildGuideQtCreator.md

-# Build Guide For Visual Studio 2022 or Qt Creator
+# Build Guide For Visual Studio 2026 (or later) or Qt Creator
 ## Tools

 ### git